Webador/SlmMail/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/JouwWeb/SlmMail/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/JouwWeb/SlmMail/?branch=master)

 SlmMail is a module that integrates with various third-parties API to send mails.
 Integration is provided with the API of those services.
-It does not handle SMTP.
+It does _not_ handle SMTP.

-Please note that SlmMail only supports Transactional services.
-Services for campaign marketing emails (like MailChimp or MailJet) are out-of-the scope of this module.

 Here are the currently supported services: